Exploring England’s Tidal Causeways

-England has a few areas of both tidal causeways (where walks to islands disappear at high tide) and quicksand/sinking mud, which people and dogs need to avoid, when warning signs are given.
+England has a few areas of both tidal causeways (where walks to islands disappear at high tide), which people and dogs need to avoid, when warning signs are given.
+Also read how to stay safe near quicksand.

 In emergencies, call the police or coastguard, and ensure phone is charged, before travel.
 Also read how to keep dogs safe by the seaside.